 Note: “Google has decided to discontinue Google Cloud print.
 Thus it is getting deprecated in December 2020.
 If you are already using Google cloud Print, learn more with us on how to plan your migration to other API based cloud printing solutions”

-A highly available and manageable cloud environment would manage your all server and hardware extensions seamlessly with up to 100% up-time.
+Are you looking for cloud application development services that integrate Google Cloud Print?
+First, let us understand what it is exactly!
+Highly available and manageable cloud environment that would manage all your server and hardware extensions seamlessly with up to 100% up-time.
 When you integrate Google Cloud Print with your cloud server less environment you manage all of your printing via a remote and highly accessible cloud printer that prints in all the popular formats available.
 Using Google Cloud Print with API makes your cloud environment highly available in forms of printing documents.
 Print from anywhere, in any format, and in any possible scenario by just an API call.

 Introduction to Google Cloud Print (GCP)